Merge and Route

 Expand the MRCC with the MRCC Remote 7.
 It adds 5x routable 5 pin DIN connectors, with 2 shared 3.5MM TRS (in both A and B flavors).
 It comes with a 10 meter (32′) Ethernet cable to get MIDI outputs to where you need them, without a bunch of long MIDI cables.

 Rack mount the MRCC with 2U Rack Ears.
 These strong, powder coated steel rack ears mount the MRCC in a standard 19-inch rack.

 *Accessories sold separately.

 Some examples of the MRCC menu screens.
 The OLED display is expensive, but looks so good (way better than these pics):

-Check out some videos demonstrating MRCC in development (more on our YouTube channel here):
+Check out some videos demonstrating MRCC (more on our YouTube channel here):

 - International AC/DC power supply included